cdanielz98/maven-fuzzy-factory-sql/README.md

 <br>
 <br>

-<h3><a href="#">&#x200B;</a>3.
-While we're on Gsearch, could you dive into nonbrand and pull monthly sessions and device type?
-I want to show the board we really know our traffic sources.</h3>
+3. While we're on Gsearch, could you dive into nonbrand and pull monthly sessions and device type?
+I want to show the board we really know our traffic sources.

 ![3](https://github.com/cdanielz98/maven-fuzzy-factory-sql/assets/135237144/a8307e9b-e420-4dee-ba61-b5413c5bda23)

->&#x200B;</a>There were far more desktop sessions than mobile sessions, and number of sessions from both device types increased monthly.
+>There were far more desktop sessions than mobile sessions, and number of sessions from both device types increased monthly.
 <br>
 <br>

-<h3><a href="#">&#x200B;</a> 4.
-I'm worried that one of our more pessimistic board members may be concerned about the large % traffic from Gsearch.
-Can you pull monthly trends for Gsearch, alongside monthly trends for each other channel?</h3>
+4. I'm worried that one of our more pessimistic board members may be concerned about the large % traffic from Gsearch.
+Can you pull monthly trends for Gsearch, alongside monthly trends for each other channel?

 ![4](https://github.com/cdanielz98/maven-fuzzy-factory-sql/assets/135237144/6527d2e7-342b-4a9c-9ef2-8defff6fd3b1)
 <br>
 <br>

->&#x200B;</a>5.
-I'd like to tell the story of our website performance improvements over the course of the first 8 months.
+5. I'd like to tell the story of our website performance improvements over the course of the first 8 months.
 Could you pull session to order conversion rates, by month?

 ![5](https://github.com/cdanielz98/maven-fuzzy-factory-sql/assets/135237144/17759ffb-356e-4726-b15f-0355228fee8d)

 >There is a steady increase in session to order conversion rates since it began 8 months ago.
 <br>
 <br>
-<h3><a href="#">&#x200B;</a>6.
-For Gsearch lander test, please estimate the revenue that test earned us. lander test: (Jun 19-Jul 28)</h3>
+6. For Gsearch lander test, please estimate the revenue that test earned us. lander test: (Jun 19-Jul 28)
 ![6](https://github.com/cdanielz98/maven-fuzzy-factory-sql/assets/135237144/fd4efe9f-8708-4436-a0cb-3d80a5dd688e)

->'/home' conversion rate = 0.0318</h3>
+>'/home' conversion rate = 0.0318
->'/lander-1' conversion rate = 0.0406</h3>
+>'/lander-1' conversion rate = 0.0406
->a difference in conversion rate of 0.0088 (an additional 0.0088 orders per session with new lander page)</h3>
+>a difference in conversion rate of 0.0088 (an additional 0.0088 orders per session with new lander page)

 ![6 2](https://github.com/cdanielz98/maven-fuzzy-factory-sql/assets/135237144/fa792353-936a-41d1-b77d-ff6b976ce79f)

->22972 sessions since the test ended</h3>
+>22972 sessions since the test ended
->22972 * 00.0088 = roughly 202 extra orders since the test ended on 2012-07-28</h3>
+>22972 * 00.0088 = roughly 202 extra orders since the test ended on 2012-07-28
->which is almost a difference of 4 months so:</h3>
+>which is almost a difference of 4 months so:
->202/4 = about 50 extra orders a month since before test</h3>
+>202/4 = about 50 extra orders a month since before test
 <br>
 <br>
-<h3><a href="#">&#x200B;</a>7.
-For the landing page test you analyzed previously, it would be great to show a full conversion frunnel from each of the two pages to orders.
-You can use the same time period you analyzed last time (Jun 19 - Jul 28).</h3>
+7. For the landing page test you analyzed previously, it would be great to show a full conversion frunnel from each of the two pages to orders.
+You can use the same time period you analyzed last time (Jun 19 - Jul 28).

 ![7](https://github.com/cdanielz98/maven-fuzzy-factory-sql/assets/135237144/1291ba14-8ab6-4828-8901-f815634afa15)